-Required documents: a CV; a cover letter briefly describing how your interests and expertise align with this project and the preferred PhD position; an example of your written academic work such as an article, master thesis chapter, final year project or term paper.
+Required documents: a CV; a cover letter briefly describing how your interests and expertise align with this project; an example of your written academic work such as an article, master thesis chapter, final year project or term paper.

-Please send the application compiled into a single PDF file to Larisa.Florea@dcu.ie by 15/09/2018 (with "PhD ChemLife" in the subject line).
+Please send the application compiled into a single PDF file to FLOREAL@TCD.IE by 16/08/2019.

+(with "PhD ChemLife" in the subject line).

 Shortlisted candidates will be asked to nominate two academic referees.
-Interviews will be held by the end of September 2018.
+Interviews will be held in late August.